 - Feed Sack (if you don’t have a feed sack on hand you might want to try a piece of burlap or other fabric)

-Make sure your basket is free from dirt and debris.
+Make sure your basket is clean and free from dirt and debris.
 I’ve had this one in my stash for the longest time and I’m fairly certain I picked it up at a thrift store!

 Place the plastic grocery bags, floral foam, or whatever you have on hand in the bottom of the basket.
-This will help make your bunny more stable and give it a bit of height.
+To help make your bunny more stable, you’ll need to create a surface that’s flat.

 Next, place the burlap feed sack over the plastic grocery bags.

-We found these boxwood picks on sale at Hobby Lobby.
+We found these faux boxwoods greenery picks at Hobby Lobby.
 They can be used in multiple rooms all throughout the house and in pots, urns, and containers.
-We love them because they are easy to use and they look real too!
+We love these picks because they are easy to use and they look so real too!

 You definitely want the edges to be covered so it looks like the greenery is lush and full, spilling out over the basket rim.